 I just went through the steps myself when submitting Serpent Tales & Nightingales, so I took some screencaps to illustrate the process.

 PREREQUISITE: One thing that should be noted before you proceed to upload your music onto Pandora, is that in order for Pandora to display a cover image of your album in its player, it needs to be able to grab the image off Amazon.com.
 So, if your physical album is not available for sale on Amazon.com, Pandora may ask you to make it available there prior to accepting your music.
 How do you get your album sold on Amazon?
 Simple.
-Sell it through CDBaby (or other distributors like Tunecore, just make sure they will make it available as a CD in Amazon' U.S. store).
+Sell it through CDBaby (just make sure they will make it available as a CD in Amazon' U.S. store).
 They'll take care of the rest.
 It's $35 per album, and CDBaby will distribute your music all over the world through their main website, iTunes, Rhapsody, Napster, and of course, Amazon (among many others).
 I can personally vouch for their services, as I sell all my albums through CDBaby and have never had any complaints (and I must say, it feels like my birthday every time a surprise payment for downloads or CD sales pops into my bank account!).

 WARNING: The songs / albums you submit to Pandora must be high quality, professionally produced, mixed and mastered.
 Otherwise, they will be rejected ... and I'm not certain ... but submitted low-grade material could potentially make Pandora less likely to take your submissions seriously in the future - even if they're great!
 So be careful, and only submit your very best.
 DO NOT SUBMIT ANY ARTIST'S MUSIC FOR THEM ON THEIR BEHALF.
 NICE THOUGHT, BUT ILLEGAL!